 However, the real challenge isn’t idea generation but idea validation.

 While a fill order shouldn’t constrain idea generation, there is an optimal ideal validation order.

 An effective validation plan prioritizes the testing of your riskiest assumptions first.
 How do you uncover your riskiest assumptions?
 This is where a Lean Canvas, properly used, can help.

-Ideas are jigsaw puzzles
+Ideas are jigsaw puzzles.

 The goal of sketching a Lean Canvas is deconstructing an idea so that you see it more clearly.
-While imposing a starting point (like customer and problems) was well-intentioned (because they tend to the riskier boxes), I found that too many people would often fake these boxes anyway.
+While imposing a starting point (like customer and problems) was well-intentioned (because they tend to the riskier boxes), I found that too many people would often fake them anyway.
 They would write problem statements to justify a solution that they already wanted to build.
-And, in the process, gave themselves a false sense of comfort.
+And, in the process, they gave themselves a false sense of comfort.

 Yes, this is the Innovator’s Bias.
 The most amazing part is that people don’t even realize they are doing this.
 So now I take a different approach.

 Before you can confront your Innovator’s Bias, you have to be able to see it.

 Instead of imposing a specific order, I now direct people to fill out their canvas by starting with their idea backstory.
 These triggers reveal a lot about the situation, context, biases, and pitfalls that often also come along for the ride.